10 Deductions Freelancers Should Know About [US]

 4. Credit card interest (if you financed eligible business expenses this way)

 You can't deduct your personal credit card interest.
-But if you have a separate credit card for business expenses, or if you calculate how much of your balance is attributable to business expenses, you may be able to write off the finance charges.
+But if you have a separate credit card for business expenses or calculate how much of your balance is attributable to business expenses, you may be able to write off credit card finance charges.

 5. The cost of coworking space

-Coworking space is a valuable way to build a creative network and create a work-life separation.
-Whether you're getting consistent passes or renting a private office, you can deduct the rent you pay.
+Coworking spaces are a valuable way to build a creative network and create a work-life separation.
+Whether you're consistently opting for daily or weekly space passes or renting a private office, you can deduct the rent you pay.

 6. Your home office

 If you choose to work at home, there are specific requirements you need to meet in order to deduct a portion of your rent and utilities.
-Namely, your home office space needs to be exclusive and regular—which means you exclusively use the space for work and regularly use it.
+Namely, your home office space needs to be exclusive and regular, meaning you exclusively and regularly use that space for work.
 Buying a coworking weekly pass won't affect the deduction, but a long-term agreement could nullify it.

 7. Subscriptions, books, and other professional research

-Magazines, books, virtual courses, and other resources you use for source material or to help your professional development may be deductible research expenses that are frequently overlooked.
+Magazines, books, virtual courses, and other resources you use as source material or for professional development are frequently overlooked as potential deductible research expenses.

 8. Investing in your career with workshops and further education